PaoLastHope/BADS7105/HOMEWORK 12/readme.md

 - Predictive analytics, to analyze illness from all collecting data
 - Find similarities between users and database, for more compare information
 - Discovery insights from user journey
+- Connect to hospital or clinic database
+- Connect to medicine database
+- Additional technology can be added into this system

 References